Team2168/2019_Main_Robot/Readme.md

 5. Use the installer to download and install VS code (top right button)
 6. Make sure all checkboxes are checked then run the execute install (bottom center button)

+Test that Aidan can push (he probably cant)